 - The average business’s Google My Business listing is viewed over 1,200 times each month.

 - More people are using voice search when looking something up.
-Google has reported that over 25% of the global population uses voice search on mobile devices.
+Over 40% of the adults in the US use voice search daily.

 - By 2025, the percentage of American households predicted to own a smart speaker is 75%.

-- Image search is on the rise.
+- As I said, images are not to be forgotten.
+Image search is on the rise.
 This may be due in part to younger users – over 60% of Gen Z and Millennials prefer visual searching over other new technologies.

-- Zero-click searches – or searches where the user does not click past the search results page – are becoming more common as well.
-In fact, in 2020, over 60% of searches resulted in no clicks.
+- Zero-click searches – or searches where the user does not click past the search results page – are becoming more common, due likely in part to featured snippets in Google SERPs.
+Currently, over 25% of searches result in no clicks.

 - Over 30% of featured snippets come from the #1 organic result, but snippets are often pulled from any prominent results.